What's the recovery like for Lip Filler?

 Frequently asked questions

-Wait at least 24 hours before applying any product to the lips.
-Once injection sites have closed, gentle application is fine.
+Wait at least 24 hours for the injection points to close, then gentle application is fine.